dchour9/ItemSetSetter/README.md

 # ItemSetSetter
 Item Set Manager for League of Legends.
 This allows the user to create and edit item sets outside of the LoL client.
 Currently you can choose multiple champions to set the item sets and choose any item.
-You cannot currently choose the map.

-# Completed
-* Select multiple champions
-* Select multiple items
-* Create item set .json file
+You cannot yet edit item sets; you may only create them.

 # TO-DO
 * Back to drawing board.
+[WIP]
 * Add removing items [On Hold]
-* Make selection of items easier (sorting with dropdowns)
+* Make selection of items easier (searching item names rather than ids) [WIP]
-* Sorting on maps, categories
-* Go back to json for data.
-[WIP]
-* Choose the map
-* Choose champion categories
+* Smarter storage and creation of JButtons for more responsive, and faster, loading

 # Long term
 * Cleaner GUI [WIP]